 We spoke to some of the top-performing community colleges about how Watermark solutions are helping them stand out among the nation’s more than 1,000 community colleges.
 Let’s look at these institutions in greater detail to hear their firsthand experience with Watermark.

-SmartAsset named Brunswick Community College the nation’s number one community college for two consecutive years in 2020 and 2021.
-The school’s 2021 graduation and transfer rate of 82 percent is part of what propelled it to the top of the list.
+SmartAsset named Brunswick Community College the nation’s number-one community college for two consecutive years.
+The school’s outstanding graduation and transfer rates are part of what propelled it to the top of the list.
 So what’s the key to their success?

 The school’s president, Gene Smith, said that partnering with Watermark has bolstered the school’s focus on student success.
 President Smith said, “Since implementing Watermark, we are so much better equipped to identify students in need and connect them to campus support services.”